billywhizz/just/README.md

 ### just.h

-the just runtime as a single header. any non-essential apis are in separate modules
+the just runtime as a single header. any non-essential apis are in separate modules. we could break the individual modules out into separate source files if we need to.

+### just.js

+the js part of the runtime

 ## Line Count